General Overview on Glass Insulators – Basic Information

 Both glass and porcelain insulators have been used since the early days of the telegraph, but glass insulators were generally less expensive than porcelain, and were normally used for lower-voltage applications.
 The oldest glass insulators date from about 1846.

 Telegraph Line pole with glass insulators, along a railroad in Indiana.
-Most glass insulators have been dismantled in recent years, but these were still in the air as of September 14, 2017!
+Most glass insulators have been dismantled in recent years, but this was still in the air as of September 2017!

-Telegraph pole with glass insulators along a railroad in Indiana.
-Most glass insulators have been dismantled in recent years, but these were still in the air when I took this photo on September 14, 2017!
-Some of the insulators here include Hemingray No. 40, Hemingray-42, Hemingray-45 (or Armstrong DP-1), and (the oldest insulators on this pole) aqua “beehives” which are marked “H.G.CO.”
+Telegraph Line pole with glass insulators, along a railroad in Indiana.
+Most glass insulators have been dismantled in recent years, but this was still in the air as of September 2017!

 The period from 1875 to 1930 might generally be thought of as the “heyday” of the glass insulator.
 Hundreds of millions of these glass “bells” were produced during this time by many glasshouses, located primarily in the East and Midwest with a few plants in California and Colorado.
 Many of the glasshouses that made insulators also produced bottles, fruit jars and other glassware.